csc301-fall-2022/FaceBlur/deliverable-2/README.md

 As a developer,you are required to have Nodejs and Postgresql installed before the following process.

-1. Ensure that your local instance of postgres is started
+1. Ensure that your local instance of postgres is started, and the .env parameters are filled out correctly
 2. Go into the /api directory.
 3. Follow the instructions under the **Setup** section of the README.md in that directory.
 4. Go into the /frontend directory